RafaeNoor/Do-My-Research/README.md

 The project leverages various Python and NodeJS depedencies.

     pip install -r requirements.txt
+    (sudo) npm install

+A bash script is provided to automatically set up the environment, in addition to downloading the large files unable to be kept on GitHub.

+    bash ./build.sh

 ## Running Do My Research
 Open two terminal instances from the root of this project and run: